ERGA-consortium/EARs/README.md

-# EARs
+# EAR 👂 (ERGA Assembly Report)

-The ERGA Assembly Reports repository
+Here you will find genome assembly reports approved by the ERGA Sequencing and Assembly Committee.